aces/Loris/modules/instruments/test/TestPlan.md

 # Instrument Test Plan

-1. Verify that in order to access the module, the user must either have the `Across all sites access candidate profiles` permission, or have the 'Edit Candidate Parameters' permission and be at the same site as the visit, or at the same site as one of the candidate's other visits.
+1. Verify that in order to access the module the user has meets one of the following criteria:
+ - User can access the candidate_list module (Access Profile) then
+   - click on a PSCID to get to the timepoint_list module then
+   - click on a timepoint to get to the instrument_list module and finally
+   - click on an instrument to access the instrument itself.
+   _**Note:** All steps before clicking on the instrument itself should be handled by their own modules and necessary permissions to access these modules should be part of their respective testplans._
+ - User is provided a direct link to the instrument.

 2. Select and instrument in the list of the session instruments.
 3. Ensure that the candidate info at the top (DoB, EDC, ...) are correct.
 4. Enter a date and click 'Save Data'.
 Check if age calculation